 Arkansas faces immense challenges in its health care delivery system that stem from a high proportion of low income elderly who have limited access to health care; Arkansas is a rural state with 100% of its counties medically underserved.
 The need for geriatric training of professionals who provide services in these poor, rural areas of Arkansas is a compelling objective.
-To meet this need, the Arkansas Geriatric Education Center (AGEC) formed a consortium between the University of Arkansas for Medical Sciences (UAMS), Arkansas State University (ASU), Arkansas Cancer Coalition (ACC), and the University of Central Arkansas (UCA).
+To meet this need, the Arkansas Geriatric Education Center (AGEC) formed a consortium between the University of Arkansas for Medical Sciences (UAMS), Arkansas State University (ASU), Arkansas Cancer Coalition (ACC), Arkansas Department of Health Chronic Disease Branch, and the University of Central Arkansas (UCA).

 The purpose of the AGEC is to expand the training and educational opportunities for practicing health professionals, faculty who teach in the health professions, and students anticipating health careers in Arkansas.
 There is a significant need to increase the number of health professionals who have geriatric expertise, particularly with the large percentage of older adults in this medically underserved state.
 The goal of the AGEC is to increase the quality of health care provided to elderly Arkansans through education and training opportunities for health professionals practicing in Arkansas.
 This goal will be achieved through the following objectives.

-- Provide students with clinical training in geriatrics in settings such as nursing homes, chronic and acute care hospitals, ambulatory care centers (AII COAs) and senior centers (AAA).
+- Provide students with clinical training in geriatrics in settings such as nursing homes, chronic and acute care hospitals, ambulatory care centers, all COAs, and Area Agency on Aging (AAA) Senior Citizen Centers

-Each year the Arkansas Geriatric Education Center (AGEC) co-sponsors a Geriatric and Long-Term Care Update in the Fall (September).
+Each year the Arkansas Geriatric Education Center (AGEC) co-sponsors a Geriatric and Long-Term Care Update in the Fall (September) with the UAMS College of Medicine Office of Continuing Medical Education.
 In addition to the update, the AGEC also produces (4) video teleconferences (VTCs) on a variety of topics in geriatrics/gerontology and a series of (6) Alzheimer’s Friday at Noon Series.
-These VTCs are broadcast throughout the state through the Rural Hospital Network, the Area Health Education Centers, and independent receiver sites.
+These VTCs are broadcast throughout the state through the UAMS interactive video network to the Centers on Aging, Rural Hospital Network, the Area Health Education Centers, and independent receiver sites.

 Through the Arkansas Geriatrics Education Mentors and Scholars (AR-GEMS) program, a self-study, self-paced program with an interdisciplinary approach, the AGEC offers clinical and didactic training to practicing health professionals.

-Geriatrics in the 21st Century is also a self-study, self-paced program with an interdisciplinary approach and is a continuation of AR-GEMS but includes more hours of shadowing activities and didactic geriatric education.
+Geriatrics in the 21st Century is also a self-study, self-paced program with an interdisciplinary approach and is a continuation of AR-GEMS but includes more hours of clinical experience and didactic geriatric education.

 For more information on these AGEC programs and events, visit the links on our home page.